Remember Me, Refine Me: A Dynamic Procedural Memory Framework for Experience-Driven Agent Evolution: Experiments

 \paragraph{Granularity Ablations.} We compare two granularity levels for experience acquisition: trajectory-level and keypoint-level.
 In Appendix~\ref{app:example}, we present two experience examples illustrating the structural and content differences between these granularity settings.
 As shown in Table~\ref{tab:keypoint}, although the incorporation of trajectory-level experiences exhibits minor progress over No Memory baseline, the performance gains brought by keypoint-level experiences are substantially higher.
 This underscores that summarizing experiences at a fine-grained level enables more effective knowledge transfer, leading to superior agent performance across different tasks and model scales.

 \paragraph{Component Ablations.} Taking Qwen3-8B as an example, Table~\ref{tab:component_ablation} presents an ablation study on key components of our {\ours} framework.
 Firstly, replacing full addition with selective addition leads to substantial performance improvements, with gains of 3.50\% Avg@4 and 2.66\% Pass@4 on BFCL-V3.
 This highlights the importance of experience quality over quantity in experience-driven agent evolution.
 Moreover, the introduction of the failure-aware reflection module enhances the average task success rate, demonstrating the value of learning from unsuccessful attempts.
 Notably, incorporating the utility-based deletion yields further improvements, indicating that regularly discarding outdated experiences is critical for agents to adapt to non-stationary environments.
+Further, we supplement the ablation studies on the reranking and rewriting module.
+All tests use the Qwen3-8B model with thinking mode disabled in \ours \texttt{(fixed)} setting, with BFCL-V3 results summarized in Table~\ref{tab:component_ablation1}.

-\paragraph{Retrieval Key Ablations.} Regarding the indexing strategy, we explore four different retrieval keys to assess their impact on the performance of \ours.
+\paragraph{Retrieval Key Ablations.} Regarding the indexing strategy, we explore four different retrieval keys to assess their impact on the performance of {\ours}.
 From Figure~\ref{fig:key}, it can be seen that using the raw task description or their extracted keywords to index experiences underperforms the LLM-generated fields (generalized query and usage scenario).
 The usage scenario indexing strategy, which likely captures both the task context and potential application areas, proves to be the most effective in retrieving relevant experiences from the database.
 For comprehensive results, please refer to Appendix~\ref{app:retrieval_key}.